 Paterakis Family gives $46,000

-Another example of altered allegiances can be found with John Paterakis Sr., the developer of Harbor East and owner of H&S Bakery, chief supplier of buns for McDonald’s on the East Coast.
+Another example of altered allegiances can be found with John Paterakis Sr., the developer of Harbor East and owner of H&S Bakery, the East Coast supplier of buns for McDonald’s.

 Paterakis gave Pugh $46,000 via eight contributions that were all dated July 22.
 The contributions were made in his name, that of his attorney George Philippou, and from family members.